News

 Like all materials, Richlite does scratch and will wear and mark with use.
 Its patination is often the main reason why people choose to use Richlite.
 Richlite is non-porous and antimicrobial and can be cleaned with warm water and sponge day to day, and mild soap or non-abrasive cleaners can be used if needed.
 Bleach and abrasive cleansing powders should not be used on Richlite.

 High alkaline foods like papaya, beetroot, red wine and products like soap, dishwashing tablets, oven cleaner and grout can stain when left on the surface for extended periods.
 Richlite will last for a very long time and does not need to be refinished, but can be spot repaired or refinished by a fabricator if desired.
-Richlite Care + Maintain is an easy to use polish that can be applied lightly to enhance the finish of the material periodically.
+Richlite spray cleaner is an easy to use polish that can be applied lightly to enhance the finish of the material periodically.

-Nothing will give you a better sense of a material than holding a piece in your hands, learn more about Richlite and request samples.
+Nothing will give you a better sense of a material than holding a piece in your hands, learn more about Richlite, download the Care + maintenance info and request samples.